9 Performance Management Theories And Strategies For Successful Organisations

 • Regular Feedback Cycles: Implement regular feedback sessions to discuss strengths and areas for improvement.

-360-degree feedback not only helps employees gain a well-rounded perspective on their performance but also promotes a culture of openness and continuous improvement.
+360-degree feedback helps employees gain a well-rounded perspective on their performance and promotes a culture of openness and continuous improvement.

 7. Situational Leadership